Week-5/ecommerce/README.md

 ## Future Features

+- Utilize more of GitHub feats, e.g. labeling issues and PRs
 - Create a global variable for user' session
   - this will eliminate multiple instances of user in each controller and routes all while persisting user activities and login status
 - Create a designated db table for category